Kaytee Timothy Biscuits Baked Carrot Treat – Product Review

 - Don’t feed these treats every day*

-- Even when you are giving treats, don’t serve in large portions
+- Even when you are giving treats, don’t serve them in large portions

 - You must provide unlimited hay with these treats to regulate the passage of stool through the prolonged gut